CumulusNetworks/docs/content/cumulus-linux/Layer-3/Protocol-Independent-Multicast---PIM.md

     switch# configure terminal
     switch(config)# ip pim ecmp

-T    switch(config)# exit
-    switch# write memory
-    switch# exit
-    cumulus@switch:~$

-Run the `ip pim ecmp rebalance` command to recalculates all stream paths in the event of a loss of path over one of the ECMP paths.
+The `ip pim ecmp rebalance` command recalculates all stream paths in the event of a loss of path over one of the ECMP paths.
 Without this command, only the streams that are using the path that is lost are moved to alternate ECMP paths.
 Rebalance does not affect existing groups.

     cumulus@switch:~$ sudo vtysh
     switch# configure terminal
     switch(config)# ip pim ecmp rebalance
-    switch(config)# exit
-    switch# write memory
-    switch# exit
-    cumulus@switch:~$

 {{%notice warning%}}

-The rebalance command canmight cause some packet loss.
+The rebalance command can cause some packet loss.

 {{%/notice%}}

-The `show ip pim nexthop` provides you with a way to revieo show which nexthop is selected for a specific source/group, run the `show ip pim nexthop` command from the vtysh shell:
+The `show ip pim nexthop` provides you with a way to review which nexthop is selected for a specific source/group:

     cumulus@switch:~$ sudo vtysh
     switch# show ip pim nexthop